ali5ter/carrybag/dot_files/.thirdpartypackages/README.md

-Dependencies of my bash configuration outside of the bash builtins
+Dependencies needed for this bash configuration outside of the bash builtins are downloaded automatically by .thirdparty

 These include:
 * color     <http://ansi-color.googlecode.com>